pulumi/foundational-training/module-16-advance-cicd/README.md

 ### 📚 Concepts

-*Dynamic Credentials* Unlike static credentials, dynamic credentials are generated on-the-fly and have a short validity period, enhancing security by reducing the risk of unauthorized access from credential theft or misuse.
+*Dynamic Credentials* Unlike static credentials, dynamic credentials are generated on the fly and have a short validity period, enhancing security by reducing the risk of unauthorized access from credential theft or misuse.
 It also eliminates the need for developers to manage the lifecycle of individual access keys for instances.

 *OIDC* OpenID Connect (OIDC) is an authentication protocol built on the OAuth 2.0 framework.
 It enables clients to authenticate users confidently while supporting single sign-on (SSO) and other identity-related functionalities.